Active Flag

 • 11-B4-11 – 11-B4-11 activities for all classes on Fridays.

-• Playground Leaders – Pupils from 5th to 6th classes to give up one lunch break per week to play games with the Junior Classes, ensuring they are active and happy throughout break time.
+• Playground Leaders – Pupils from 5th to 6th classes to give up two yard breaks per week to independently organise and run games with the Junior Classes, ensuring they are active and happy throughout break time.
 Our school trained these pupils as playground leaders.
 Pupils in the playground leader role rotate during the year to ensure that as many children as possible have an opportunity.
 The school facilitates the use of playground equipment during breaktimes.
 Playground leaders oversee the daily distribution and collection of the equipment.

 • Active Breaks – All classes will take part in active breaks throughout the school day.
 This includes Go-Noodle and a variety of classroom movement ideas.
 On a wet day, if pupils cannot go outside at break time, extra time is given to movement breaks in the classroom.

-• Run Around Ireland Challenge – Every class will complete the ‘Run a Day’ challenge, as a whole school initiative, over a period of 4 weeks in Term 2..
-Each class will select an Irish landmark to ‘run’ to e.g. the Spire in Dublin which is 183km away.
-We will use our Active Walkway to clock up the kilometres; 2 laps of our walkway is 1km.
-Progress for each class in the Run Around Ireland Challenge will be updated on class noticeboards.
-Our school promotes physical activity in a cross-curricular way through the Run Around Ireland Challenge.
-Teachers will use the running destinations to support pupils in their study of geography, history and maths.
+• Run Around Europe Challenge – Every class completed the ‘Run a Day’ challenge, as a whole school initiative, over a period of 6 weeks in Term 2.
+Each class selected a European city to ‘run’ from our school.
+We used our Active Walkway to clock up the kilometres; 2 laps of our walkway is 1km.
+Progress for each class in the Run Around Europe Challenge was updated on the class record posters.
+Our school promotes physical activity in a cross-curricular way through the Run Around Europe Challenge.
+Teachers used the running destinations to support pupils in their study of geography, history and maths.

-• Active Homework – Teachers will assign identified active homework to pupils once weekly.
+• Active Homework – Teachers assigned identified active homework to pupils once weekly.
+View some images here shared by pupils via Seesaw and Google Classroom.

 Partnerships